Cognigy/Documentation/docs/en/docs/live-agent/getting-started/live-agent-setup/live-agent-setup-handover-endpoint.md

 To configure your Live Agent manually, follow these steps:

-1. Open the Endpoint Editor and deactivate in field **Handover Settings** the **Handover to pre-configured Live Agent acount** option using the toggle switch.
+1. Open the Endpoint Editor and deactivate in field **Handover Settings** the **Handover to pre-configured Live Agent account** option using the toggle switch.
 2. Enter the **Base URL** for the Live Agent instance.
 The Base URL is your Live Agent installation URL, extended by `plus /api/v1`.
 For example, in the Cognigy Trial environment `https://liveagent-trial.cognigy.ai/api/v1` is the Base URL where `https://liveagent-trial.cognigy.ai` is the Live Agent URL.
 3. Enter the **Account ID** and the **API Key**.
 How to find the **Account ID** and the **API Key**, see sections below.
 4. Click **Save** to confirm your Live Agent settings.